CumulusNetworks/docs/content/guides/NVUE Command Reference/Config-Commands.md

 ## nv config detach

 Detaches the configuration from the current pending configuration.
-Cumulus Linux names the detached configuration `pending` and includes a timestamp with extra characters.
-For example: `pending_20210128_212626_4WSY`

 ### Version History